Self-editing: How and why LGBTQ+ people still hide parts of their identity

-June is Pride Month, a time for celebrating the diversity of LGBTQ+ people and an opportunity to reflect on the work society still needs to do to be truly inclusive.
+It's important to celebrate the diversity of LGBTQ+ people and reflect on the work society still needs to do to be truly inclusive every day.
 To help educate others about the negative experiences LGBTQ+ people have faced, and still face today, we’ve asked members of the PA Pride Network to share some of their stories.
 Here, Sam West, our Head of Resource Management who’s responsible for staffing our client projects with diverse teams of experts, shares her experiences of self-editing in her early career and how she still sometimes feels the need to hide aspects of her identity.

 Let’s rewind our mix tape memories to 1990.
 I was 16 years old and knew, confidently, I was gay.
 I understood this meant that boys would not feature in my occasional crushes (with the enduring exception of Nick Rhodes of Duran Duran), and that this was ‘other’ to the conventions of boy meets girl woven throughout everyday life – magazines, media, songs, conversations, history.
 But I was unsure what this meant for me personally or socially.
 So, I set about trying to assemble this understanding, and in turn my identity, through (somewhat furtive) devouring of literature, listings and late-night TV programmes that carried any mention of ‘homosexuality’.